 I would be remiss if I didn’t mention the potential downsides of DBaaS, so I’ll cover some of them here.
 First is data stewardship, in other words, who controls the data.
 In this case, the data is residing “somewhere,” and you don’t really know where.
 Many times this is not a problem, but sometimes this conflicts with company policies that cannot be overcome.
 There is the chance you can run into potential network limitations caused by things that are out of your control.
 These same limiting factors can be looked at as additional points of failure.
 They can be anywhere, such as the Internet at large, the cloud provider’s network, or anywhere else involved in the overall architecture.
 Of course the DBaaS provider is incentivized not to let these failures happen, in fact, they typically have Service Level Agreements (SLAs) that guarantee uptime, but it’s still something to consider.
 Finally, you need to consider the limits placed on you by cloud providers, these are normally different than working with barebones hardware.
 Cloud providers have a tendency to limit things like Input/Output Operations per Second (IOPS), API Calls per Second, and other seemingly random metrics.
 This can be degrading to your application’s performance at times.
 Overall, I do not believe that these cons should deter you from seriously considering Database-as-a-Service as an option for your next database solution, but you should certainly be aware of them.

 We at HarperDB are huge proponents of DBaaS.
 So much so that we are building our own!
 Get excited, HarperDB Cloud is coming and it will be here sooner than you know.
 So soon, in fact, that I’ll probably need to update this paragraph in a week or two.
-In the meantime, if you’re interested in testing out HarperDB Cloud (and you absolutely should be), sign up for our cloud launch notification where you’ll receive $250 in credits to test it out as soon as we launch.
+In the meantime, if you’re interested in testing out HarperDB Cloud (and you absolutely should be), sign up through the HarperDB Studio.
 It’ll give you something to do while you’re working from home for the foreseeable future.
 Stay safe!

-*HarperDB Cloud is Live and available now starting at a Free Forever Tier.
+*HarperDB Cloud is Live and available now starting at a Free Tier.